ccchang123/Discord-Bot/README.md

 ----
 Setting up the Discord Bot is relatively painless,

-just follow one of the guides.
+just set the [config.json](https://github.com/ccchang123/Discord-Bot/wiki/config) file.

 After that, configure the bot to ensure its connection to Discord.